balancer/docs-v1/core-concepts/bal-balancer-governance-token/README.md

+# This page has been deprecated.
+V1 documentation is partially maintained [here](docs.balancer.fi/v/v1/core-concepts/bal-balancer-governance-token/README)

 # BAL Governance Token

 Since inception, our goal at Balancer Labs has been to decentralize and diversify governance of the [Balancer Protocol](http://balancer.finance/).
 We have looked into several approaches and designs, and have landed on an approach we are proud to share: the Balancer Protocol Governance Token \(BAL\).